-- confirm and update as necessary the personal details we hold for you - confirm the UWE Bristol programme you are looking to study - agree to comply with our Terms and Conditions and related University regulations - agree to pay, or arrange to pay, your tuition fees in accordance with the University's Tuition Fee Policy
+- confirm and update as necessary the personal details we hold for you - confirm the UWE Bristol programme you are looking to study - agree to comply with our Terms and Conditions and related University regulations - agree to pay, or arrange to pay, your tuition fees in accordance with the University's

+Tuition Fee Policy

-Level of Study - means the level of qualification being studied
+Level of Study - means the level of qualification being studied:

-- Undergraduate includes BA, BSc, BEng, PGCE courses and integrated masters.
-The undergraduate classification also covers foundation degrees and foundation years. - Postgraduate taught includes MA and MSc, taught delivery can be in person or online - Postgraduate research includes Prof Doc, MPhil, DPhil and PhD.
+- Undergraduate this is a taught course and includes BA, BSc, BEng, PGCE courses and integrated masters.
+The undergraduate classification also covers foundation degrees and foundation years.
+Taught delivery can be in person or online. - Postgraduate this is a taught course and includes MA, MSc, LLM and MRes, taught delivery can be in person or online.

+• Postgraduate Research - this is not a taught course and includes Prof Doc, MPhil, DPhil and PhD courses.